- Home

 Whether it’s served as a starter, a side, or a snack, smoked salmon is a Christmas favourite.
 But if you’re looking to do something a little bit different this year, there are many ways you can jazz up this festive dish.

-With flavours of honey, sesame, lime, sake, and ginger, this recipe is a really fresh and zingy alternative to traditional smoked salmon – and once it’s cured, the fish keeps for up to five days, so it’s great for snacking on over Boxing Day and beyond, too!
+With flavours of honey, sesame, lime, sake, and ginger, this recipe is a fresh and zingy alternative to traditional smoked salmon.
+Plus, once it’s cured, the fish keeps for up to five days, so it’s great for snacking on over Boxing Day and beyond!

 8. Sprouts (with a twist)

-Brussels sprouts are the ultimate Christmas side dish, and if you’ve never liked them – or you’ve just never been that fussed about them – there’s a good chance you haven’t found the right recipe yet.
-Plain, boiled Brussels sprouts might not be exciting, but there are many creative recipes that can transform the humble sprout into something else entirely.
+Brussels sprouts are the ultimate Christmas side dish, and if you don’t love them, there’s a good chance you haven’t found the right recipe yet.
+Plain, boiled Brussels sprouts might not be exciting, but there are many creative recipes that can transform the humble sprout into something glorious.

 Jamie Oliver makes a delicious festive Brussels sprouts dish that you might want to try, where squashed sprouts are roasted with chorizo and chestnuts.
 Alternatively, you might want to make Yotam Ottolenghi’s Brussels sprouts with black garlic and burnt butter.

 If you like punchy flavours, why not try making crispy tamarind sprouts with peanuts and shallots, which is a recipe that’s inspired by Indian-street food?
-Or, if you prefer cheesy, creamy flavours, you might want to make this creamy cheese, Brussels Sprout and almond gratin, which is topped with parmesan and crispy breadcrumbs.
+Or, if you prefer cheesy, creamy flavours, you could consider this creamy cheese, Brussels Sprout and almond gratin, which is topped with parmesan and crispy breadcrumbs.

-For more ideas of how to spice up your sprouts this Christmas, check out the video below.
+For more ideas on how to spice up your sprouts this Christmas, check out the video below.

 9. Christmas Hasselback potatoes

-There are few people who don’t love roast potatoes: crunchy on the outside, and soft on the inside, they’re the perfect Christmas side.
-But roast potatoes are also a Sunday roast staple – so if you’re looking to do something a bit more creative this year, why not try making Hasselback potatoes?
+There are few people who don’t love roast potatoes.
+Crunchy on the outside and fluffy on the inside, they’re the perfect Christmas side.
+But roast potatoes are also a Sunday roast staple – so if you’re looking to get creative with your spuds this year, why not try making Hasselback potatoes?

-Or have a watch of the video below for more guidance.
+Or watch the video below for more guidance.

 10. Christmas trifle

 Trifle might be considered more of a New Year’s Eve dessert – but that doesn’t mean you can’t serve it for Christmas!
-This is your Christmas, after all, and you make the rules… so if you fancy a dessert that’s a little lighter than Christmas cake or a yule log (but no less delicious), a trifle is a great choice.
+This is your Christmas, after all, and you make the rules.
+So if you fancy a dessert that’s a little lighter than Christmas cake or a yule log (but no less delicious), this luxuriously layered treat is a great choice.

-Plus, with its layers of jewel-red fruit and jelly, deep yellow custard and snow-white fluffy cream, it will look gorgeous on your Christmas table, too.
-This Christmas trifle by RecipeTin Eats is packed with custard, strawberries, and blueberries, and injects some festive flavour with a dash of cranberry juice.
+Plus, with its layers of jewel-red fruit and jelly, deep yellow custard, and snow-white fluffy cream, it’ll look gorgeous on your Christmas table too.
+This Christmas trifle by RecipeTin Eats is packed with custard, strawberries, and blueberries, with some festive flavour from a dash of cranberry juice.

-Depending on your taste preferences, there are all kinds of different trifles you can make – such as big bowls that will feed 12, or individual pots that are perfect for one or two.
+Depending on your tastes, there are all kinds of trifles you can make – such as big bowls that’ll feed 12 or individual pots perfect for one or two.
 To see more ideas, have a look at some of these trifle recipes from Delicious.

 Or, to see how to prepare a traditional Scottish Christmas trifle, check out the video below.